Australian Government Architecture

 The Territories Stolen Generations Redress Scheme (TSGRS) case management system and assessment portal underpins the activities of the National Indigenous Australians Agency to deliver the Territories Stolen Generations Redress Scheme.

-Regulatory Compliance and Investigation Management.
-The system is currently in production.
-IRIS is the primary application used by the Regulatory Operations Group (ROG) for various regulatory licensing, monitoring, compliance, and investigation tasks.
-IRIS has one central,…
+Integrated Regulatory Information System (IRIS) is the primary application used by Comcare’s Regulatory Operations Group for various regulatory licensing, monitoring, compliance, and investigation tasks.
+It is a central, organised, easy-to access place to store data about notifications (work health…

 Was this information helpful?